 This film explores the rise of gangsta rap in the Compton neighborhood of the 1980s through the success of the NWA, a group that emerged from the area and caused a revolution.

 It features Ice Cube’s son playing a young Ice Cube and an incredible performance by Jason Mitchell as Easy-E, who fights against AIDS at the beginning of the epidemic.
-Straight Outta Compton is one of the most faithful representations of East Los Angeles’ race war, and is also a original depiction of how NWA songs inspired the uprising and fight against police brutality.
+Straight Outta Compton is one of the most faithful representations of East Los Angeles’ race war and is also an original depiction of how NWA songs inspired the uprising and fight against police brutality.

 Mulholland Drive (2001)

 - Cast: Naomi Watts, Laura Harring, and Justin Theroux